 - airway blockage

 - respiratory arrest

 If you are helping someone who is experiencing an allergic reaction, it’s important to encourage them to stay calm.
 Anxiety can make symptoms worse.
-This can escalate the reaction and make it worse.

-Identify what caused the reaction if you can and remove it.
+Identify what caused the reaction, if you can, and remove it.
 Make sure the person has no further contact with the trigger.